-On August 5, 2022, the Company filed a shelf registration statement on Form S-3 (the Shelf) with the SEC, which covers the offering, issuance, and sale by us of up to an aggregate of \$200.0 million of our common stock, preferred stock, debt securities, warrants and/or units of any combination thereof.
+On August 5, 2022, the Company filed a shelf registration statement on Form S-3 (as amended to date, the Shelf) with the U.S. Securities and Exchange Commission (SEC), which covers the offering, issuance, and sale by us of up to an aggregate of \$200.0 million of our common stock, preferred stock, debt securities, warrants and/or units of any combination thereof.
 We simultaneously entered into a sales agreement with Jefferies LLC, as sales agent, to provide for the issuance and sale by us of up to \$75.0 million of our common stock from time to time in "at-the-market" offerings under the Shelf (the ATM Program).
 The Shelf was declared effective by the SEC on August 12, 2022.
-As of the date hereof, no sales have been made pursuant to the ATM Program.
+As of March 31, 2024, the Company has sold and issued 109,485 shares of common stock under the ATM Program, with total net proceeds of \$0.2 million.
+Subsequent to March 31, 2024, no additional sales have been made under the ATM Program.

-The Company's cash and cash equivalents were \$51.9 43.0 million as of June 30, 2023 September 30, 2023.
-In accordance with the Financial Accounting Standards Board (FASB) Accounting Standards Codification, 205-40, Presentation of Financial Statements - Going Concern, management is required to assess the Company's ability to continue as a going concern for the one-year look forward period following the date that the condensed consolidated financial statements are issued.
-Based on the Company's current operating plan and existing cash and cash equivalents, the Company has determined that substantial doubt exists regarding its ability to continue as a going concern for the one-year period following the date these condensed consolidated financial statements are issued.
+The Company's cash and cash equivalents were \$25.7 million as of March 31, 2024.
+In accordance with the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC), 205-40, Presentation of Financial Statements - Going Concern, management is required to assess the Company's ability to continue as a going concern for the one-year look forward period following the date that the condensed consolidated financial statements are issued.
+The Company expects to continue to generate operating losses and negative cash flows from operations.
+Based on these conditions, the Company has determined that substantial doubt exists regarding its ability to continue as a going concern for the one-year period following the date these condensed consolidated financial statements are issued.
 To sustain its future operations beyond such one-year period, the Company will require additional funding.
 The Company expects to finance its cash needs through a combination of public or private equity or debt financings, government grants, and other sources, which may include collaborations, strategic alliances and licensing arrangements with third parties.
 There is no assurance that the Company will be successful in obtaining sufficient funding on acceptable terms, if at all, and the Company could be forced to delay, reduce, or eliminate some or all of its research, clinical trials, product development or future commercialization efforts, which could materially adversely affect its business prospects or its ability to continue as a going concern.